Phineas/lanyard/README.md

 The websocket is available at `wss://api.lanyard.rest/socket`.
 If you would like to use compression, please specify `?compression=zlib_json` at the end of the URL.

 Once connected, you will receive Opcode 1: Hello which will contain heartbeat_interval in the data field.
 You should set a repeating interval for the time specified in heartbeat_interval which should send Opcode 3: Heartbeat on the interval.

-You should also be sending Opcode 2: Initialize immediately after receiving Opcode 1.
+You should send `Opcode 2: Initialize` immediately after receiving Opcode 1.

 Example of `Opcode 2: Initialize`: